Tiling tripartite graphs with 3-colorable graphs: The extreme case: Introduction

-Hence, for the upper bound, it is only necessary to assume that $G\in{\cal G}_3(N)$ is in the extreme case with parameter $\g$.
+Hence, for the upper bound, it suffices to assume that $G\in{\cal G}_3(N)$ is $\alpha$-extremal.
 The proof, given in Section~\ref{sec:extreme}, is detailed and involves a case analysis.
-Moreover, it requires the definition of a particular structure we call \textbf{\vexc}.
-Roughly, it means that the graph looks like $\Gamma_3(N)$ and the definition of \vexc~is in Section~\ref{sec:extreme}.
+Moreover, it requires the definition of a particular structure we call \emph{\vexc}, which we deal with in Section~\ref{sec:vexc}.
+This definition is given below, but roughly, it means that the graph looks like $\Gamma_3(N)$.